Skip to main content

 Applicants must comply with the application guide for grants for sports and the general grant allocation guidelines of the City of Helsinki when applying for, using and reporting on grants.

 The operating grant is a discretionary grant based on calculated allocation criteria.
-The final operating grant to be awarded is determined based on the association’s calculated grant in proportion to the share of other applicants applying for the operating grant from the total appropriations available.
+The final operating grant to be awarded is determined based on the applicant's calculated grant in proportion to the share of other applicants applying for the operating grant from the total appropriations available.

 The operating grant is calculated based on the following criteria: